 Since most of a plant’s feeder roots lie near the surface where biological activity and aeration are greatest, tilling is counter-productive.
 All that soil churning–whether from spade, tiller, or worse, bulldozer–disrupts helpful organisms and crushes their tunnels.

 Tilling also brings weed seeds, which have lain dormant for lack of light and water, to the surface where they enthusiastically germinate.

 If you are working with heavy clay or in a compacted construction site, initially dig or till liberal quantities of organic material into the soil.
 If you must till further, do so at varying depths to avoid creating a hardened layer called “plowpan.”
 Place stepping stones through planting beds to prevent additional damage.

 Each year add a new layer of compost and more mulch on top of the soil.
 Remove weeds by pulling or chopping with a sharp hoe.
 When planting, make holes or a trench just deep enough for seeds or young seedlings.
 Use only organic or slow-release fertilizer, or none at all.

 You will then have literally laid the groundwork for soil life to improve drainage and boost root access to water and oxygen.
 Your soil will be enriched and the acid base balance (pH ratio) will be regulated along with an enhanced defense against soil diseases.
 You will greatly lessen need for commercial fertilizers, save water, reduce runoff, and decrease erosion.

-Sonora Master Gardener Vera Strader spends her time not tilling her garden.
+Vera Strader is a University of California Cooperative Extension Master Gardener of Tuolumne County who spends her time not tilling her garden.